 - Turn the heat down to medium, add the garlic, ginger, and chilli paste, and fry for another few minutes, until the raw smell has gone.

-- Add the coriander, chilli, and garam masala powders, and the other ½ tsp turmeric, along with ¼ tsp salt.
+- Add the coriander, chilli, and garam masala powders, and the other ½ teaspoon turmeric, along with ¼ teaspoon salt.
 Stir well, and continue to fry for another five minutes, stirring all the time to ensure nothing gets burned.

 - Add the chopped tomato, and gently fry for another 10 minutes, stirring occasionally, until the oil is released, and the masala comes away cleanly from the sides of the wok.